-Government Auditing Standards requires the auditor to perform limited procedures on Montgomery County, Mississippi's responses to the findings identified in our audit and described in the accompanying Schedule of Findings and Responses.
-Montgomery County, Mississippi's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.
+Government Auditing Standards requires the auditor to perform limited procedures on Montgomery County, Mississippi's responses to the findings identified in our audit and described in the accompanying Auditee's Corrective Action Plan.
+Montgomery County, Mississippi's responses were not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.